NetApp (NASDAQ:NTAP) Updates FY 2023 Earnings Guidance

 NetApp (NASDAQ:NTAP – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $5.40-$5.60 for the period, compared to the consensus earnings per share estimate of $5.42.
 The company issued revenue guidance of $6.70 billion-$6.82 billion, compared to the consensus revenue estimate of $6.73 billion.
 NetApp also updated its Q2 2023 guidance to $1.28-$1.38 EPS.

-NetApp (NASDAQ:NTAP – Get Rating) last released its earnings results on Wednesday, August 24th.
-The data storage provider reported $1.20 EPS for the quarter, beating analysts’ consensus estimates of $1.10 by $0.10.
-The company had revenue of $1.59 billion during the quarter, compared to analysts’ expectations of $1.55 billion.
-NetApp had a return on equity of 128.71% and a net margin of 14.71%.
-The firm’s revenue for the quarter was up 9.2% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.99 EPS.
-Sell-side analysts predict that NetApp will post 4.45 EPS for the current year.
+NetApp (NASDAQ:NTAP – Get Rating) last issued its quarterly earnings data on Wednesday, August 24th.
+The data storage provider reported $1.20 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.10 by $0.10.
+The firm had revenue of $1.59 billion during the quarter, compared to analysts’ expectations of $1.55 billion.
+NetApp had a net margin of 14.71% and a return on equity of 128.71%.
+The business’s revenue for the quarter was up 9.2% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $0.99 earnings per share.
+Analysts predict that NetApp will post 4.45 EPS for the current year.

 Analyst Ratings Changes